learn-co-curriculum/node-modules-path/README.md

 Now let's imagine you have two more files in which you need to use the account functionality.
 You would repeat the four lines in those files.
 That's okay until it's not okay.
 What if instead of requiring four files, the new requirement is to add 10 more files.
 You need to add 10 more lines to each of those three "main" files which import the modules.
 Or maybe you want to initialize the accounts with some constructor code before performing the action like add, create, delete or update.

 You can import the directory like this `var accounts = require('accounts')`.
 It's not a real directory import, but rather the import of an `index.js` file inside of that directory.
-So move the account files into a new directory `accounts`, and create `index.js`:
+Go ahead and move the account files into a new directory `accounts`, and create `index.js`:

 ```js
 // Code to initialize accounts